TheFrozenFire/sslcheck-pow/README.md

      like OCSP stapling.
      However, for other vulnerability factors like downgrade and timing attacks, it is too resource intensive for the client to perform these checks itself.
-     Any additional negotiation reduces SSL performance.
+     Any additional negotiation reduces TLS performance.
 By delegating this auditing to the server and requiring proof of that work, we can limit the additional negotiation.
      Additionally, so far as I know, TLS has no built-in facility or extensions